 The plaintiff must be able to prove all of these elements by a “preponderance of the evidence”.
 A preponderance of evidence is the plaintiff’s burden of proof in the lawsuit, which means it is more likely than not that the car accident occurred due to the defendant’s negligence.
 This is a very low burden of proof and means that only 51% of the evidence has to be in the plaintiff’s favor in order to win.

 There are also two types of general negligence theories – comparative negligence and contributory negligence.
 Houston follows the comparative negligence theory under section 33.001 of the Texas Civil Practice and Remedies Code.
 This means if the plaintiff is at least 51% responsible for their injuries, they cannot file a lawsuit for their damages from the other party.

 Additionally, according to section 33.013 of the Texas Civil Practice and Remedies Code, if the plaintiff was 50% or less responsible for their injuries, the amount of damages they are awarded will be reduced by the percentage of their fault in the accident.
 Under the theory of pure contributory negligence, which is not followed in Houston, if the plaintiff was even 1% at fault for their injuries, they are barred from filing a lawsuit.

 Types of Auto Accident Compensation Available

-Chapter 41 of the Texas Civil Practice and Remedies Code defines the various forms of damages permitted in Texas for a car accident lawsuit, which are listed below.
+Chapter 41 of the Texas Civil Practice and Remedies Code defines the various forms of damages permitted in Texas for a car accident lawsuit, which is listed below.

 - Economic Damages – Economic damages compensate the plaintiff for any actual loss or financial loss they may have suffered.
 These damages are commonly known as compensatory damages and do not include exemplary or non-economic damages.